CloudEngineHub/fprime/docs/documentation/user-manual/cmake/cmake-intro.md

 # F´ CMake Build System

-Historical versions of F´ shipped with a bespoke make system ensure that building is done correctly and in the correct order.
-However, using and maintaining this build system presents a steep learning curve to new users of F´.
-The new CMake system is intended as a replacement for the old make-based build system that should be easier to learn and use.
-In addition, the use of cmake puts F´more in line with standard C++ development.
+F´ leverages CMake as its underlying build system, adding an [API layer](../../reference/api/cmake/API.md) for ease of use.

-Since this CMake system is designed to follow CMake norms, certain caveats must be understood before beginning to use CMake.
+Since this F´ CMake system is designed to follow CMake norms, certain caveats must be understood before beginning to use CMake.
 These are described below:

 1. CMake should not be used in tandem with the original make system.
 If it is needed to switch between make systems, perform a `git clean -xdf` command or otherwise remove **all** generated files.